schollz/bol/ssed/README.md

 Adding/viewing entries can be done using the command line program.

 Adding entries should also done using the server.
-Viewing entries can *not* be done using the server to avoid having to have a front-end and front-end security.
+Viewing entries can *not* be done using the server to avoid having to have front-end security.

 ## Other purposeful neglectfulness

 - Diffs will not be stored.
 I'd like to optionally add an entry at any point in time without rebuilding (rebasing) history.
 - Files can not be deleted.
-It makes synchronization easier and also the disk cost of words is VERY small so its fine to store tons of text files (~1000's)
+It makes synchronization easier and also the disk cost of words is VERY small so its fine to store tons of text files (~1000's).
+If you plan on having 100,000+ entries, then this is not the tool for you.

 # Configuration